 Tips for Rolling Out Chocolate Pie Crust

 This chocolate pie crust goes pretty well with most styles of pies.
-It works equally well for a cream pie as a baked custard.
+It works equally well for a cream pie (as in, Chocolate Cream Pie) and as a baked custard (like this Coffee Custard Pie.)

 If you are completely new to blind baking, check out this Blind Baking Guide I've created to teach you more about it.